tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/monitor_binding_object.html.markdown

 The following arguments are supported:

-* `dimensions` - (Required, ForceNew) A list objects.
+* `dimensions` - (Required, Set, ForceNew) A list objects.
 Each element contains the following attributes:
-* `group_id` - (Required, ForceNew) Policy group ID for binding objects.
+* `group_id` - (Required, Int, ForceNew) Policy group ID for binding objects.

 The `dimensions` object supports the following:

-* `dimensions_json` - (Required, ForceNew) Represents a collection of dimensions of an object instance, json format.eg:'{"unInstanceId":"ins-ot3cq4bi"}'.
+* `dimensions_json` - (Required, String, ForceNew) Represents a collection of dimensions of an object instance, json format.eg:'{"unInstanceId":"ins-ot3cq4bi"}'.

 ## Attributes Reference